sguzunov/docs/docs/glue42-concepts/05_windows/03_layouts/02_javascript/layouts-js.md

 const gridWidth = windowContext.gridWidth;
 ```

-### Updating Application Default Context
+### Updating App Default Context

-To manually update the context of the current window in its Application Default Layout, use the `updateDefaultContext()` method:
+To manually update the context of the current window in its App Default Layout, use the `updateDefaultContext()` method:

 ```javascript
 const context = { glue: 42 };